femou1/pb-handbooks/tms_handbook.md

 [details="Encountering PET"]
 PET members are by default not a threat to TMS but can aid the enemy in combat.
 Treat PET as you would a normal member, if they interfere with your objective or are attacking you/other teammates, you are free to kill them.

-You are to **kill PET on sight IF** the core temperature is above 2,000 degrees or below -2,000 degrees with a few exceptions like PBST.
+You are to **kill PET on sight IF** the core temperature is above 3,000 degrees or below -3,000 degrees with a few exceptions like PBST.
 1. Spawn/loadouts are protected, you should not attack there.
 2. For PET to be on-duty, they would be either wearing a PET suit, have a PET tag, or have the PET tag and are interacting with core / aiding PBST / putting out fires / etc
+3. During **official raids**, PET are kill on sight if the core temperature is above **2,000 degrees or below 2000 degrees**.
 [/details]
 [details="PET/PBST Room"]
 PET and PBST both have rules to not attack in the TMS loadout area, so we respect this mutually with them in the form of not attacking in their respective loadout room.